 Downtown Drippings Springs, centered along and around Mercer Street, contains the greatest concentration of historic resources in the town of Dripping Springs.
-It conveys a strong sense of the town's semi-rural history in its organic composition which follows the contours of the area's limestone outcroppings and fresh water springs and creeks.
-At the west end of the district, the slightly curving Mercer Streets crosses the Dripping Springs Branch via a narrow, two-lane bridge.
-Mature trees, stacked limestone walls, and natural landscaping contribute to the overall sense of a country town.
-The Dripping Springs Historic District is nominated to the National Register of Historic Places at the local level of significance under Criterion A in the area of Community Development and Planning, as well as under Criterion C in the area of Architecture.
+It is nominated to the National Register of Historic Places at the local level of significance under Criterion A in the area of Community Development and Planning, as well as under Criterion C in the area of Architecture.
 Its period of significance is 1872 to 1941.